-We believe that our educational, healthcare, child welfare and juvenile justice systems are capable of transforming in ways that reject incarceration, exclusion, and punishment and prioritize well-being and equitable opportunities that keep youth on successful paths.
+We believe that our educational, healthcare, child welfare and juvenile legal systems are capable of transforming in ways that reject incarceration, exclusion, and punishment and prioritize well-being and equitable opportunities that keep youth on successful paths.
 Our measures of success include drastic reduction in youth incarceration and exclusionary discipline rates.

 We use a variety of tactics to advance policy goals.
 We use data, research, and systems analysis to shine light where laws and practices allow for disparities and poor outcomes to persist.
 We take on the role of calling in key stakeholders and partners to recognize and dismantle systems that don’t work through legislative and rule change and engagement in state and local taskforces.
 We intervene in court cases that advance the law to protect the rights of youth.
 And, we leverage our access to policy makers and the courts so that impacted youth and community are developing and driving the solutions and strategies that replace outdated and ineffective approaches that dehumanize, isolate and damage youth.